amfairley/toytribe/DEV.md

 - 2 empty lines beneath each block of code
 - 1 empty line at the bottom of the file

-These were validated as show [here](/TESTING.md#python-validation) in my TESTING.md file.
+These were validated as shown [here](/TESTING.md#python-validation) in my TESTING.md file.

 ## Local development
 To install my project locally, you can follow my steps above in the [Development Environment](#development-environment) section, replacing file and folder names with the ones in my project.